With so many life insurance options available now, finding the best policy can be a big challenge.

-Mutual first focused on offering health and accident insurance coverage in the state of Nebraska, but it quickly expanded.
-One way it did so was by offering insurance coverage to working women as they entered the workplace since vacancies were left behind by the men who were fighting in World War l.
+For example, the company offered life insurance coverage to women as they entered the workplace due to vacancies left behind by the men who were fighting in World War l.

 - United of Omaha Life Insurance Company

 - United World Life Insurance Company

 - Mutual of Omaha Investor Services, Inc.

 - East Campus Realty, LLC.